The Fund supports several networks of state health policymakers to help identify, inspire, and inform policy leaders.

 The Patient-Centered Primary Care Collaborative has released a new evidence report, “The Impact of Primary Care Practice Transformation on Cost, Quality, and Utilization,” that links the patient-centered medical home and other forms of advanced primary care with improved outcomes in many studies.
 The report, published with support from the Milbank Memorial Fund for the fourth time, highlights findings from 45 newly released peer-reviewed reports and additional government and state evaluations.
 More

-March 2017 Elizabeth Tobin Tyler, JD, MA, Rachel L. Hulkower, JD, MSPH, and Jennifer W. Kaminski, PhD,
+March 2017 Elizabeth Tobin-Tyler, Rachel L. Hulkower, Jennifer W. Kaminski,

 Much research on behavioral health integration (BHI) has focused on adults.
 But children are affected by mental disorders too.
 BHI can also help children.
 This report is intended for anyone interested in improving the welfare of children in the health care system.